astrostl/aws/README.md

 I happen to manage a bunch of EC2 hosts from a bunch of individual AWS accounts.
 I find it terribly annoying to log into individual AWS consoles in order to determine which IP/key combo I should use to log into a given instance.

-'aws/bin/aws' (named so because I may expand it to do more than just look at EC2) addresses this, and makes several assumptions:
+'aws/bin/aws' (named so because I might expand it to do more than just EC2) addresses this, and makes several assumptions:

 1. you have a root ~/aws/ directory
 2. you have an ~/aws/accounts/ directory with account data